Purpose

 indextype.To create a function-based index, in addition to the prerequisites for creating a conventional index, if the index is based on user-defined functions, then those functions must be marked

-object privilege on any user-defined function(s) used in the function-based index if those functions are owned by another user.
+DETERMINISTIC.
+Also, you must have the EXECUTE object privilege on any user-defined function(s) used in the function-based index if those functions are owned by another user.

 See Also: